Core Web Vitals Mastery A Modern SEO Optimization Playbook

 Understanding Core Web Vitals The SEO Advantage

-Did you know that a single second delay in page load time can result in a 7% reduction in conversions?
+Did you know that a single second delay in page load time can result in a 7% reduction in conversions (What is page load time and why is it important? - BigCommerce)?
 That's kinda wild, right?
 This is exactly why understanding Core Web Vitals is so important, not just for seo, but for keeping your users happy.

 The key metrics you should be focusing on are: